 We continue to contribute to the Economic Development of the District through the Resilient Business Project and the successful Welcoming Communities programme.
-This year we will develop a Destination Management Plan and a post-Covid Events Plan.
+This year we will develop a post-Covid Events Plan and participate in the development of a Destination Management Plan led by Christchurch NZ.